oliviergimenez/intro_tidyverse/README.md

-# intro_tidyverse
+# Introduction to the dityverse

-Slides of my introduction to the Tidyverse
+In this repo, you will find all you need to reproduce the slides of my introduction to the tidyverse.
+Just open the Rmd file and Knit it :smiley: